 How long does it take a real estate agent to start making consistent money?

 The key to being a successful real estate agent is getting leads.
 The more leads you get, the more people become your clients, and the more sales you will have.
-I have seen new agents go at real estate with everything they have.
+I have seen new agents go into real estate with everything they have.
 Those agents have closed one or two deals a month in their second or third month in the business.
 After six months, they really start to take off and have consistent sales and income every month.

 I have seen other agents get stuck educating themselves and preparing to be an agent for months without going after business.
 It takes them a year or longer to start making consistent money and some give up before they make it.
 It is hard to say it will take three months or six months before a new agent will make enough money to support themselves because everyone is different.
 I would plan on it taking at least six months.